Skip to content

 The @rozie-ui/tiptap packages

-Each package carries the two @tiptap/* engine peers — @tiptap/core and @tiptap/starter-kit (both ^3) — plus its framework peer (react + react-dom, vue, svelte, @angular/core + @angular/common + @angular/forms, solid-js, or lit + @lit-labs/preact-signals + @preact/signals-core).
+Each package carries the three @tiptap/* engine peers@tiptap/core, @tiptap/starter-kit, and @tiptap/extensions (it supplies the bundled Placeholder; all ^3) — plus its framework peer (react + react-dom, vue, svelte, @angular/core + @angular/common + @angular/forms, solid-js, or lit + @lit-labs/preact-signals + @preact/signals-core).
 Install the engine peers alongside the framework package:

 bash